harmslab/topiary/docs/source/protocol.rst

      alias (i.e. :code:`MD2` and :code:`myeloid differentiation protein 2`).

-   To find aliases, you can check out the `Also known as`_ field for the gene of interest on NCBI, the `Protein names`_ section of the protein's uniprot entry, a genecards_ entry (for proteins found in humans), and/or primary literature.
+   To find aliases, you can check out the `Also known as`_ field for the gene of interest on NCBI, the `Protein names`_ section of the protein's UniProt entry, a genecards_ entry (for proteins found in humans), and/or primary literature.
 #.
 You can put other information about the sequences (accession, citations, etc.)
-   as their own columns in the table. topiary will ignore, but keep, those columns.
+   as their own columns in the table.
+Topiary will ignore, but keep, those columns.